God wnts every child to help and care for other people.

 As you know, many years ago Moses grew up in the palace as Pharoah's

 daughter's adopted son.
 One day, when Moses was a grown man,

 he saw an Egyptian guard beating a Israelite slave.

 Moses was angry at this cruelty and so he killed the Egyptian.

 Now he was in BIG trouble, and so he ran away to the

 land of Midian!
 And while he was there he got married, had a

 son, and lived happily in peace for many years.

 When Moses was eighty years old, one day he saw a fire in the middle

-of a bush.
-But Moses was frightened, as the bush was not being
+of a bush, but was frightened because the bush was not being burnt

 God called to him and told Moses that He had come to deliver His